cloudogu/k8s-ecosystem/terraform/examples/ces_keycloak_gke/ces_cluster/README.md

 `gcloud iam service-accounts keys create secrets/gcp_sa.json --iam-account=$SERVICE_ACCOUNT_NAME@$PROJECT_ID.iam.gserviceaccount.com`

 # General configuration
-Use the `vars.tfvars.template` file to create `vars.tfvars` and set your GCP project and cluster name in it.
+Use the `terraform.tfvars.template` file to create `terraform.tfvars` and set your GCP project and cluster name in it.

-If you wish for example to create the cluster in another region you should template `vars.tfvars.template`.
+If you wish for example to create the cluster in another region you should template `terraform.tfvars.template`.
 See `variables.tf` for possibilities.

 Use the `secretVars.tfvars.template` file to create `secretVars.tfvars` and set sensible information like passwords in it.